afanblue/refineryOMS/README.md

 	   The log file can be checked to verify that all tables and views have been created and all the records have been inserted.
 Look for occurrences of

 	       'mysql' which is **not** an error, but a warning that the password shouldn't be entered on the command line.
-There should be 3 of these.
 	       'false' (not case sensitive) There should be two entries found on one line for an insert '0 row' the DB insert will sometimes indicate success, but 0 rows inserted.
 This is an error, usually indicating that either a lookup or the select used for the insert has failed.